Contact us whenever you need it!

 Sending a sample recommendation letter to whoever is writing the credit reference may make it easier.
 If you're responding to a request for credit references by providing a list of contacts, be sure to collect all the above information.

-A well-written credit reference letter can increase or decrease your chances of success with a landlord.
-Here are a few tips to help you succeed with a credit reference letter.
+A well-written credit reference letter can boost your chances with a landlord.
+Here are a few tips to help you make a good impression.

 1. Gather all relevant information: have everything you need to know at hand for the letter